linode/docs/docs/applications/containers/deploy-minio-on-kubernetes-using-kubespray-and-ansible.md

         sudo apt install python-netaddr

 ## Modify Kubespray Configurations
-Kubespray comes with a lot more configuration options not shown in this guide.
+Kubespray comes with several configuration options not shown in this guide.
 Refer to the [documentation](https://kubespray.io/documents/) for more information on topics such as networking with Flannel, Helm installation, and large scale deployments.

 1. Clone the Kubespray repository from Github then navigate into the repository.